mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 the positional argument following the input audio file.
 A prompt may also be set as last positional parameter to help guide the model.
 This prompt should match the audio language.

+If the last positional argument is "." or "last" exactly, it will resubmit the last recorded audio input file from cache.

 Note that if the audio language is different from the set language code, output will be on the language code (translation).